geersch/nestjs-getting-started/docs/07-exception-filters.md

 ## What is an Exception Filter?

-NestJS has a built-in exceptions layer which is reponsible for dealing with all unhandled exceptions across an application.
+NestJS has a built-in exceptions layer that is responsible for dealing with all unhandled exceptions across an application.
 For example, if we throw an error from our quote service it will bubble up until the exception layer catches it.
 It is then translated to a user-friendly response.

 Out-of-the-box, this is performed by a build-in **global** exception filter, which handles exceptions of type `HttpException` (incl. subclasses of it).
 Exception which NestJS does not recognize (!= `HttpException`) result in a `500 Internal server error` response.
 This explains the errors that we noticed in the previous chapter.